agalue/LGTM-PoC/README.md

 We will use [Kind](https://kind.sigs.k8s.io/) via [Docker](https://www.docker.com/) for the clusters.
 Each cluster would have [Cilium](https://cilium.io/) deployed as CNI and as an L2/LB, mainly because the Service Mesh Gateway for Multi-Cluster requires a Load Balancer service (that way we wouldn't need MetalLB).

-For the LB, the Central cluster will use segment `x.x.x.248/29`, and the Remote cluster will employ `x.x.x.240/29` from the Docker network created by `kind`.
+For the LB, the Central cluster will use segment `x.x.x.248/29`, and the Remote cluster will employ `x.x.x.240/29` (and the OTEL remote would use `x.x.x.232/29`) from the Docker network created by `kind`.

 Each remote cluster would be a Tenant in terms of Mimir, Tempo and Loki.
 For demo purposes, Grafana has Data Sources to get data from the Local components and Remote components.

 Mimir supports Tenant Federation if you need to look at metrics from different tenants simultaneously.

-As Cilium is available on each cluster, and the scripts are arranged in a way that there won't be IP Address collisions between all the clusters (for Pod and Services), it is possible to replace Linkerd with Cilium [ClusterMesh](https://cilium.io/use-cases/cluster-mesh/) with Encryption enabled.
+As Cilium is available on each cluster, and the scripts are arranged in a way that there won't be IP Address collisions between all the clusters (for Pod and Services), it is possible to replace Linkerd or Istio with Cilium [ClusterMesh](https://cilium.io/use-cases/cluster-mesh/) with Encryption enabled.
 We will be using [Wireguard](https://www.wireguard.com/) as it is easier to deploy than IPSec and will encrypt the communication between worker nodes and clusters.
-The difference between Cilium and Linkerd is that Pod-to-Pod communication won't be encrypted when the instances run in the same worker node, and mTLS won't be involved.
+The difference between Cilium and a Service Mesh like Istio or Linkerd is that Pod-to-Pod communication won't be encrypted when the instances run in the same worker node, and mTLS won't be involved.

 If you want to use Cilium ClusterMesh instead of Linkerd, run the following before deploying the clusters: